VeriHash/unpool_validator_tools/README.md

 1. The first step is generating a signed message using the validator's private key, which proves ownership of the validator itself.

-2. The second step is requesting validator registration with Unpool.fi's MEV sharing contracts.
-The signed message generated from step 1, along with the validator public key, are sent to Unpool.fi's MEV sharing contracts as an Ethereum transaction.
+2. The second step is requesting validator registration with Unpool.fi's MEV smoothing contracts.
+The signed message generated from step 1, along with the validator public key, are sent to Unpool.fi's MEV smoothing contracts as an Ethereum transaction.
 The transaction is signed using a wallet of your choice, which is also used to withdraw the funds (known throughout Unpool.fi's documentation and code as the "beneficiary wallet").

 ### Step 1 - Generate The Signed Message